MiningMarsh/steamos-extensions/README.md

 All of these extensions assume that the player's username is `deck`, and a few won't function on HoloISO installs using a different username.
 Specific details about this are mentioned in the individual extension's documentation at the end of this README.

-## systemd-sysext

-The mechanism this repo provides is little more than a supplement to systemd's built-in `systemd-sysext` mechanism.
-The primary addition this mechanism adds is a way to automatically load systemd units from installed `systemd-sysext` extensions, whereas normal extensions require users to manually enable any units they wish to use, which won't survive upgrades.

-For documentation on how to build systemd-sysext extensions, please see here: https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html

-The rest of this README.md will focus on the specific differences needed to use this extension system wrapper.

 ## Source Code

 All the `.raw` files are just squashfs images.
 They can be extracted by 7z or mounted on linux, and are thus self-documenting.

-Regardless, their source code can also be interrogated [here](https://github.com/MiningMarsh/steamos-extension-examples).
+Regardless, their source code can also be interrogated [here](https://github.com/MiningMarsh/steamos-extension-examples), which also includes developer documentation for creating extensions.

-## steamos-extension-loader
+## Base Installation

 The only required extension is provided by `steamos-extension-loader.raw`.